 Note: Publicly available discussion of security cornerstone issues will consist of indicating the existence of one or more greater-than-green security inputs.
 Do not list the specific number, safety significance (i.e. white, yellow or red) or other more detailed information regarding Security Cornerstone Action Matrix inputs in publicly available assessment letters.

 5. A qualitative discussion of CCIs, if applicable.
-The assessment letter shall document CCIs that are new, remaining open, or being closed.
+The assessment letter shall document any cross-cuting themes and CCIs that are new, remaining open, or being closed.

-(a) The assessment letter shall include the following information for new s: (1) the alpha-numeric identifier of the new , if applicable, (2) the basis for the cross-cutting theme and criteria being met, (3) the purpose of identifying a , (4) the closure criteria, and (5) a brief description of the region’s plans to follow-up on the .
+(a) The assessment letter shall include the following information for new CCIs: (1) the alpha-numeric identifier of the new CCI or the cross-cutting area (HU, PI&R, SCWE), if applicable, (2) the basis for the cross-cutting theme and CCI criteria being met, (3) the purpose of identifying a CCI, (4) the CCI closure criteria, and (5) a brief description of the region’s plans to follow-up on the CCI.

-(b) If a is remaining open, the assessment letter shall include the following information: (1) the alpha-numeric identifier of the , if applicable, (2) the date of the assessment letter(s) that opened and/or discussed the , (3) the region’s basis for continuing the , including a summary of the licensee’s progress in addressing the , (4) the closure criteria, (5) a brief description of the region’s plans to follow-up on the , and (6) any requests for additional meetings with the licensee or safety culture assessments to be performed.
+(b) If a CCI is remaining open, the assessment letter shall include the following information: (1) the alpha-numeric identifier of the CCI or the cross-cutting area (HU, PI&R, SCWE), if applicable, (2) the date of the assessment letter(s) that opened and/or discussed the CCI, (3) the region’s basis for continuing the CCI, including a summary of the licensee’s progress in addressing the CCI, (4) the CCI closure criteria, (5) a brief description of the region’s plans to follow-up on the CCI, and (6) any requests for additional meetings with the licensee or safety culture assessments to be performed.

-(c) If a is being closed, the assessment letter shall include the following information: (1) the alpha-numeric identifier of the , if applicable, (2) the date of the assessment letter(s) that opened and/or discussed the , and (3) the region’s basis for closing the , including a summary of the licensee’s actions to address the .
+(c) If a CCI is being closed, the assessment letter shall include the following information: (1) the alpha-numeric identifier of the CCI or the cross-cutting area (HU, PI&R, SCWE), if applicable, (2) the date of the assessment letter(s) that opened and/or discussed the CCI, and (3) the region’s basis for closing the CCI, including a summary of the licensee’s actions to address the CCI.

+(d) A statement that a cross-cutting theme exists if the licensee meets the criteria for a theme, and has not yet met the criteria to be documented as a CCI.

 6. A discussion of any traditional enforcement follow-up inspection to be performed and the basis for performing it.
 The region may, if desired, indicate if the licensee is approaching the criteria for performing a traditional enforcement follow-up inspection.